 St Michael’s Monastery

 Volodymyrska Hill gives direct access to the back of St Michael’s Monastery after you have taken in some more breathtaking views over greater Kiev.
-Then you can leave from the front entrance under the bell tower and take a stroll over to St Sophia’s too!
+Then leave from the front entrance under the bell tower and take a stroll over to St Sophia’s too!
 To find out more about Kiev’s amazing churches, cathedrals and monasteries click here!

 The Openwork Gazebo provides rest bite from the rain and the sun and makes a great spot to look out onto the Left Bank from the highest of Kiev’s parks.